arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 ---
 beta: true
 title: 'How To Flash Your Portenta X8'
-description: 'This tutorial teaches you how to flash your Portenta X8 through USB'
+description: 'This tutorial teaches you how to flash your Portenta X8 through USB.'
 difficulty: intermediate
 tags:
   - Embedded Linux